vatesfr/xen-orchestra/@xen-orchestra/rest-api/README.md

  }
 ```

-If you need to use a privilege that doesn't exist yet (e.g., `resource: 'vm', action: 'foo'`), you must register it in:

-- ACL Definition: In `@xen-orchestra/acl/src/actions/vm.mts`, add: `foo: true`.
+If you need to use a privilege that doesn't exist yet (e.g., `resource: 'vm', action: 'foo'`), you must register it in ACL Definition: here `@xen-orchestra/acl/src/actions/vm.mts`, add: `foo: true`.

 ## Contributions